zrobinson/re-source/README.md

 ## A Tool Library Management System

-If installing onto the project's official Vagrant development virtual machine (https://github.com/torontotoollibrary/re-source-Vagrant), then login to the vm:
+If installing onto the project's official Vagrant development virtual machine (https://github.com/torontotoollibrary/re-source-Vagrant), login to the vm with:

-`vagran ssh`
+`vagrant ssh`

 Then clone in the /var/www directory as follows:
 `git clone https://github.com/torontotoollibrary/re-source /var/www`

 The project source is based on the Laravel PHP framwork.
-To install the framework dependencies on your system run:
+To install the framework dependencies on your system run, do the following:

 Install composer, if necessary:
 `sudo curl -s https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin`

 `sudo mv /usr/local/bin/composer.phar /usr/local/bin/composer`

+Finally,

 `php composer.phar install` (or just `composer install` if you've installed composer on your system) from the root of the application.